MohammadTaghipour/pars_validator/README.md

 ## ✨ Features

+#### 🌌 General text utilities:

+- Check that a text contains only Persian letters
+- Validate the word count of a given text
+- Count the number of words in a given text
+- Convert a text to Persian format, replacing Arabic characters and English digits
+- Convert Persian and Arabic digits in a text to English digits

 #### 🌏 National ID utilities:
 - Validate an Iranian National ID
 - Generate a random valid Iranian National ID